RicardoRibeirorr/nodejs_Startup_Project/README.md

 ## About The Project

-I've came from a Laravel background, here everything is easy to do and to understand.
-But i've came to a point where i needed to create a backend Node.js server that includes user authentification and some other stuff, and i could never figure out how to get started, what framework to use and how it works!
+I've come from a Laravel background, here everything is easy to do and to understand.
+But I've come to a point where I needed to create a backend Node.js server that includes user authentication and some other stuff, and I could never figure out how to get started, what framework to use and how it works!

-If you're filling like me or just want to get started easy with you project, then you're in the right place.
+If you're filling like me or just want to get started easy with your project, then you're in the right place.
-With this startup-project, you have a ready-to-go project that includes users, authentification (login; register; token generation and management), and even posts to make you started on relationships and the systems architecture.
+With this startup-project, you have a ready-to-go project that includes users, authentication (login; register; token generation and management), and even posts to make you started on relationships and the systems' architecture.

-Of course, no one template will serve all projects since your needs may be different.
+Of course, no one template will serve all projects, since your needs may be different.
 So I'll be adding more stuff in the "examples" folder in the near future.
 You may also suggest changes by forking this repo and creating a pull request or opening an issue.

 Thanks to all the people have contributed to expanding this template!